Vizcaya & Museum & Gardens

 Parking At Vizcaya & Accessibility

-How Long Does It Take To See Vizcaya
+How Long Does It Take to See Vizcaya

 Allow time to see everything.
-Expect at least 3 hours to move through the house and gardens, but you could easily spend 6 hours or the entire day.
+Expect at least 3 hours to move through the house and gardens, but you could easily spend 6 hours to the entire day.
 It really depends on how many of the details you want to take in.

 Tips for Visiting Vizcaya

 - Arrive early.
 Getting there at the opening will help you find parking, give you more hours to spend at Vizcaya, avoid evening event setups (see below), and avoid the crowds.
+Not to mention the midday heat.

 - If you want to avoid the heat in the middle of the day, you may want to start early in the gardens and finish the day in the air-conditioned house.
 Summers get especially hot and humid at midday and usually bring afternoon showers.
 If you arrive midday, you can start in the house and explore the gardens in the late afternoon assuming the rains have stopped.
 (Note: typical summer rain patterns are not exact.
 They can be unpredictable, so keep an eye on the weather report before heading out.)

 - At times, preparations for evening weddings or events require the setting up of event tents on terraces or seating on the mound, which can begin near closing time when guests are still visiting.
 This is not the greatest user experience for people visiting the house and gardens in the late afternoon.
 Get your photos early.
 Call ahead to ask about any setups that might start earlier than closing time.
-Setup times, as of the writing of this post, are: Casino and Mound 4:00 p.m., East Terrace 3:00 p.m., Mansion Atrium 5:15 p.m. (house already closed at that time).
+Setup times, as of the writing of this post, are Casino and Mound 4:00 p.m., East Terrace 3:00 p.m., Mansion Atrium 5:15 p.m. (house already closed at that time).

 - Don't miss the discounts.
 There are many discounts available, such as: